Making Your Own Upholstery Website

 To make your own website, here are some of your possible choices:

 - Pay someone to make your website.
 If you are not very proficient working with computers, this is a good way to get your website up and running quickly.
-The drawbacks are the it can be costly (several hundred to several thousand dollars) to have a nice website built.
+The drawbacks are the it can be costly (several hundred to many thousands dollars) to have a simple to a nice website built.
 Caution: If you have someone else make your website, have a professional do it.
 I've heard too many stories of someone having a high school or college computer student to do the website, and it took many months and it still wasn't done.

 - Sign up for a free website.
 Wordpress and Google sites are but two examples.
 See details below.